 Working this way is the future.
 No more waterfall projects.
 There is an overlap in each department at cxpartners, so we should treat it that way instead of throwing wireframes over the fence at designers, and throwing designs over the fence at developers.

-A few months after joining cx I deleted my Dribbble account and, along with it, my modest number of followers.
+A few months after joining cx I stopped using my Dribbble account and, along with it, my modest number of followers.
 Why?
-Because I was pandering to peers instead of designing what was appropriate for the project I was working on.
+Because I realized I was pandering to peers instead of designing what was appropriate for the project I was working on.

 This realisation came when I was designing an icon for a project and I asked the Creative Director (Chris) if I could upload it to Dribbble.
 The conversation went a little like this: